Winterstark/Wordy/README.md

 * Unscramble the letters of the word
 * Recognize the word by its visuals

-When testing learned words, some minor mistakes are ignored.
-If you forget to use a diacritic mark or a hyphen, your answer will still be correct.
-Also, synonyms of the requested word will also be accepted.

 ![Screenshot: test type 1](http://i.imgur.com/nU9d5kc.png)

 ![Screenshot: test type 2](http://i.imgur.com/CiqoWtn.png)